LindsayYoung/python-class/README.md

 ### While loops

 'while' is another way to control loops.
 Instead of doing something a set number of times, the program will keep looping until a condition is met.
-If the condition is never met, you have made an infinate loop and will need to use 'CTRL-C' to stop the loop.
+If the condition is never met, you have made an infinite loop and will need to use 'CTRL-C' to stop the loop.

 Don't forget indention and your colon.